Miserlou/JonesComplexity/README.md

 # JonesComplexity

-Flake8 extension to calculate per-line complexity.
+Flake8 extension to calculate per-line complexity and total code density.

 ## What is this?